mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 user = admin
 password = secret
 host = nsxt-server
+#insecure-flag = true
+#vmcAccessToken = token123
-logicalRouterId = 1234
+#vmcAuthHost = authHost
 ```

 Only one of `ipPoolId` or `ipPoolName` may be given.
 If the `lbServiceId` is given the controller is running in the *unmanaged*
 mode.
-Otherwise the `logicalRouterId` must be given.
+Otherwise the `tier1GatewayPath` must be given.
 If both
 are given the configuration of the load balancer services is validated.

+The `tcpAppProfileName` and `udpAppProfileName` are used on creating
+virtual servers.

 The `LoadBalancer` section defines an implicit default load balancer class.
 This
 load balancer class is used if the service does not specify a dedicated